smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This next statement incorporates an **INNER JOIN** with a **theta-join**, which looks for inequality between two fields.
+This next statement incorporates an INNER JOIN with a theta-join, which looks for inequality between two fields.

-A good example of using a **theta-join** is when someone wants to pair two differnt fruits of different quantities.
+A good example of using a theta-join is when someone wants to pair two differnt fruits of different quantities.

 ```sql
 SELECT  a.ID,